 The Receiver has possession and control of a building located at 2433 West Main Street, Tupelo, Mississippi 38801 (the "Starbucks Building").
-This building was purchased for \$941,000 and is currently being leased to Starbucks (Store #8809) for \$6,279.19 per
+This building was purchased for \$941,000 and currently is being leased to Starbucks (Store #8809) for \$6,279.19 per month under a triple net lease.
+The Starbucks Building has no known encumbrances.
+Parties interested in purchasing the Starbucks Building should contact: